soyoahn/soyoahn.github.io/now.md

 - Ups mostly!

 ## Personal
+- Reading Legacy of Orïsha series by Tomi Adeyemi
 - Reading Barefoot Gen by Keiji Nakazawa
 - Reading 🩻 Harrow the Ninth (#2 The Locked Tomb) by Tamsyn Muir
 - Paused reading Parable of the Talents (#2 Earthseed) by Octavia Butler